SABrereton/GCN_Matrix--Type_A/Implementation_Listings/Imp_List--by_target_platform.md

 ### Implementations listed by target platform

-- [ Hardware and software that is compatible with Sinclair ZX81 systems that have 16KB of memory ]
+- Sinclair ZX81 systems that have 16KB of memory compatible Hardware and software

     - [Imp00001]( ../Implementation_READMEs/Imp00001--README.md)